 Regarding Alsono, Rawnsley wrote that he was "superb in Cary and in addition to his powerful bat is an outstanding first baseman who will impact games on defense as well as on offense."

 Alonso, a two-time member of the Times' all-Suncoast team, led all Hillsborough public school hitters with a .485 average and also had 24 RBIs, 11 doubles, six home runs and a .912 slugging percentage for Plant.

 Alonso, Arroyo and Kilichowski will remain in Cary until Saturday for the first wave of trials.
 The 40 players (and six alternates) will participate in intrasquad scrimmages as well as in Games 1 and 2 of the Prospect Classic.

-On July 1, the roster will be cut to 28 players, and from there the team will close out Games 3 and 4 of the Prospect Classic.
-After a six-week break, the remaining players will travel to California to conclude Phase 2 of trials, which runs Aug.
-18-27.
+On July 1, the roster will be cut to 28, and from there the team will close out Games 3 and 4.
+After a six-week break, the remaining players will travel to California to conclude the next phase of trials, which runs Aug.18-27.

 Three days after publicly whittling his choice of colleges to 10, Jesuit rising senior WR Travis Johnson has narrowed it a bit further.